 Affiliate Membership is exclusively for those professionals with related roles in the family law process, such as mortgage lenders, appraisers, real estate brokers, and others.
 Although not part of the client-facing Collaborative Process Team, Affiliate Members can provide critical services to the parties involved in the process and assist the client post-settlement.
 Affiliate Membership in the Collaborative Family Law Council of Wisconsin includes training at reduced rates, placement on the Council’s Website Member list accessible by the public and selected opportunities to network with other Members and build business relationships.

 Effective January 15, 2016 applicants for Affiliate Membership must submit the names of at least 2 Practitioner Members as sponsors for their membership application.
 The CFLCW Membership Committee of the Board of Directors will review all applications.
-Affiliate dues for 2018 are $240.
-Affiliate Members may join CFLCW at any time but are required to attend the morning session of Day 1 of Building Blocks as part of their orientation.
-In 2018 that session will be held on June 14, 2018.
-See the Building Blocks page for more information.
+Affiliate dues for 2022 are $250.
+Affiliate Members may join CFLCW at any time but are required to register to attend the morning session of Day 1 of Building Blocks as part of their orientation.
+See the Building Blocks page for updated information.
+You may download an application at the link below.

 Associate membership is available for Judges, Court Commissioners, Academic Faculty, Clergy, pro bono providers and Students and other professionals with an interest in the Collaborative Process but not involved directly in services to clients.
 Associate Membership in the Collaborative Family Law Council of Wisconsin provides access to selected networking events and information periodically distributed by the Council.